waywardphilosopher/lookingforwisdom/content/posts/guan-zhong.md

 +++
 categories = ["Philosopher Files"] date = 2020-11-19T11:00:00Z
-description = ""
 draft = false
 image = "/images/guanzhong.jpg"
 slug = "guan-zhong"
-summary = "Guan Zhong was one of China's earliest named philosophers.
+description = "Guan Zhong was one of China's earliest named philosophers.
 A sharp political operator, he rose from poverty to become Chancellor of the state of Qi.
 He is associated in particular with the philosophy of legalism. " tags = ["Philosopher Files"] title = "Guan Zhong the Reformer"